-I rented a scooter for the day, to explore Cozumel quietly.
+I rented a scooter for the day, just to explore Cozumel quietly.
 San Gervasio is my first Mexican "cultural" excursion, my first Mayan pyramid!

 Tulum: facing the sea

-I took the ferry at dawn in Cozumel, then boarded a bus that dropped me off at the guesthouse i-Tour, located at the crossroads of two main roads in Tulum.
-I went for the budget option for the one night I plan to spend here.
-The accommodations on the beach are crowded and overpriced, mostly flanked by bars with sound systems for nightly beach parties...
+I took the ferry at dawn in Cozumel, then boarded a bus that dropped me off at the guesthouse i-TourThe hotel is located at the crossroads of two main roads in Tulum.
+I took the economic option for the only night I intend to spend here.
+The accommodations on the beach are crowded and overpriced, most of them flanked by bars with sound systems for nightly "beach parties"...

 Chichén Itzá: spectacular!